Kalaith/webhatchery/apps/auth/backend/README.md

-# Auth0 PHP Backend for Auth Portal
+# JWT PHP Backend for Auth Portal

-This backend provides Auth0 JWT validation and user management endpoints for the Auth Portal frontend.
+This backend provides JWT authentication and user management endpoints for the Auth Portal frontend.

 ## Setup